 1,4 Dioxane Removal in Wastewater Effluent

-1,4 Dioxane Removal - Treatability study with MOB™ Process – Influent Wastewater
+1,4 Dioxane Removal - Treatability Study with MOB Process – Influent Wastewater

-The MOBTM (Mobile Organic Biofilm) process is a novel and sustainable wastewater treatment process developed by Nuvoda to improve settleability, increase treatment capacity, provide simultaneous nutrient removal, and optimize process stability.
+The MOB (Mobile Organic Biofilm) process is a novel and sustainable wastewater treatment process developed by Nuvoda to improve settleability, increase treatment capacity, provide simultaneous nutrient removal, and optimize process stability.

 The MOB Process removes COD, BOD and 1,4 Dioxane.